 The escalating human costs of this situation and inequalities in the health and human services delivery system inspired me to create Comunilife.
-Our mission to “improve the quality of life and create a healthier tomorrow for New Yorkers with special needs in the Hispanic and broader communities” is geared to address the concerns of a vital and un-represented segment of our great city.
+Our mission to “is to provide vulnerable communities with housing and culturally sensitive support services” is geared to address the concerns of a vital and un-represented segment of our great city.
 Its name, Comunilife, reflects the deep conviction that people heal and thrive best when they are able to remain in the communities in which they are rooted – in which they played as children, received their first care and love, and hope to grow old.

 Comunilife’s approach to service provision has proven to be extraordinarily effective.
 Today, we are New York’s largest single provider of supported scatter site housing for homeless people with HIV/AIDS; a nationally-recognized pioneer of suicide prevention services for Latina girls; and a cutting-edge provider of coordinated medical and behavioral health care for older Latinos with psychiatric diagnoses.
 We are regularly asked to make presentations on our culturally-competent, community-defined best practices at national and local conferences and forums.